-The debt to pay off first to raise your credit score is one with the highest impact on your credit utilization and less impact on your credit mix
+The debt to pay off first to raise your credit score is one with the highest impact on your credit utilization and less impact on your credit mix and age of your credit.

-The debt to pay off first to raise your credit score should be the one that will have a big impact on your credit rating the fastest.
-Since the top factors on your FICO and Vantage scores are payment history, credit utilization, age of your credit, credit mix, hard inquiries, and available credit; any debt you pay off first should have the most impact on these factors.
+The debt to pay off first to raise your credit score should be the one that will significantly impact your credit rating the fastest.
+Since the top factors on your FICO score and VantageScore are payment history, credit utilization, credit age, credit mix, hard inquiries, and available credit, any debt you pay off first should impact these factors most.

-Assuming that you pay your bills on time and you have open credit accounts, you don’t have to worry about your payment history and the age of your credit.
-These two factors will continuously improve your credit score as you use your credit accounts and pay off your bills on time.
-If you are not borrowing excessively, you should not worry about hard inquiries since they appear on your credit reports when your lender reviews your credit profile.
-What is left is your credit utilization and credit mix.
+You don’t have to worry about your payment history if you pay your bills on time and have open credit accounts.
+This factor will continuously improve your credit score as you use your credit accounts and pay your bills on time.
+If you are not borrowing excessively, you should not worry about hard inquiries since they appear on your credit reports only when your lender reviews your credit profile.
+What is left is your credit utilization, credit mix, and the length of credit history.

 For example, if you have credit card debts, paying them off will automatically free some of your credit limits and improve your credit utilization.
 Since your credit limit gets renewed automatically, the account will stay open.
-As a result, paying off this debt will not affect your credit mix.
+As a result, paying off this debt will not affect your credit mix or the age of your credit.
 For this reason, you should pay off your credit card debt and personal lines of credit first to raise your credit score fast.

-A big mistake people make is to pay off their installment debts first which yields little result on their credit score.
-Yes, paying off your debts will have a long-term impact on your credit rating.
-But, paying off installment loans might have a negative impact on your credit score.
-This is because, these debts have little impact on your credit utilization and once your debt is paid off, the account gets closed.
-Closing the account might affect your credit mix and can lower your credit score in short term.
+A big mistake people make is paying off their installment debts first, which yields which does not improve their credit scores.
+Yes, paying off your car loan or mortgage will impact your credit rating in the long term.
+However, paying off installment loans might hurt your credit score in the short term.
+This is because these debts have little impact on your credit utilization, and once paid off, the account gets closed.
+Closing the account might weaken your credit mix and the age of your credit.
+Hence, your credit score will drop in the short term.

-Revolving credit is the best debt to pay off first to raise your credit score
+Revolving credit is the best debt to pay off first to raise your credit score fast.

-Credit utilization affects 30% of your FICO score and 20% of your Vantage score.
-By paying off your credit card debt first and similar debts, you automatically improve your credit utilization which boosts your credit score in as little as 30 days.
-In addition, paying off your credit card debt improves your debt-to-income(DTI) ratio which improves your credit profile and helps in increasing your credit score.
+Credit utilization affects 30% of your FICO score and 20% of your VantageScore.
+By paying off your credit card debt and similar debts first, you automatically improve your credit utilization, which boosts your credit score in as little as 30 days.
+In addition, paying off your credit card debt improves your debt-to-income(DTI) ratio, which improves your credit profile and helps increase your credit score.

 What is credit utilization?

 If you want to raise your credit score fast, keep your focus on your utilization ratio.
-30% of your FICO and 20% of your Vantage score is based on your utilization ratio.
+30% of your FICO and 20% of your VantageScore is based on your utilization ratio.
 As long as you pay your bills on time, the next thing to pay attention to is your utilization ratio.
-How much you spent compared to your available credit limit is crucial in improving your credit score.
+How much you spend compared to your available credit limit is crucial in improving your credit score.

 Why should you worry about credit utilization when you want to raise your credit score fast?

-Because your payment history and credit utilization alone affect 65% of your FICO score and 60% of your Vantage score.
-By keeping your credit utilization low and paying off your bills on time, you will be on the right path to improving your credit score.
-The age of your credit also plays an important role in your credit score calculation.
+Because your payment history and credit utilization alone affect 65% of your FICO score and 60% of your VantageScore, keeping your credit utilization low and paying off your bills on time will improve your credit score.
+The age of your credit also plays a vital role in your credit score calculation.
 But you don’t have to do anything to improve the age of your credit.

 80% of your FICO score is based on your payment history, credit utilization, and age of your credit

 How much does the age of your credit affect your credit score?
-15% of your FICO score and 21% (credit mix and age of your credit) affect your Vantage score.
-You can clearly see that 80% of your FICO score is based on your utilization rate, payment history, and the age of your credit.
+15% of your FICO score and 21% (credit mix and age of your credit) affect your VantageScore.
+You can see that 80% of your FICO score is based on your utilization rate, payment history, and credit age.

 Among these factors, you don’t have to do anything about the age of your credit.
 Also, paying off your bills on time(which you should do if you are responsible) helps boost your credit score.
 The only factor that is left is your utilization rate.
 A lot of people get this factor wrong.
-So, they maxed out their credit cards without knowing that they are wrecking their credit scores.
+So, they maxed out their credit cards without knowing they were wrecking their credit scores.

-Paying off Installment debt first won’t help you raise your credit score fast
+Paying off Installment debt first won’t help you raise your credit score fast.

 What credit card should you pay off first?